AI4PEX/Housekeeping/AI4PEX_Data_Questionnaire/questionnaire.md

   - Simulations generated within AI4PEX
   - Not sure (yet)
   - Others (please tell us)
-- What data frequencies do your analysis need?
+- 2. What data frequencies do your analysis need?
 Choose as many as you like:
   - monthly
   - daily
   - hourly
   - sub-hourly/minute/higher frequency
-- Where do you usually get your data from?
+- 3. What variables are you planning to use?
 Choose as many as you like:
+  - atmosphere 2D
+  - atmosphere 3D
+  - ocean 2D (including sea ice)
+  - ocean 3D
+- 4. Where do you usually get your data from?
+Choose as many as you like:
   - ESGF
   - Climate Data Store (CDS)
   - Institution central repository (CEDA/JASMIN, DKRZ...)
   - Others (please tell us)
-- Do you plan to move data from any one site to LUMI?
+- 5. Do you plan to move data from any one site to LUMI?
-- If the answer to the above question was yes, how much data (in PB) do you need to move to LUMI?
+- 6. If the answer to the above question was yes, how much data (in PB) do you need to move to LUMI?
-- Your software tools need a specific file format?
+- 7. Your software tools need a specific file format?
 Choose as many as you like:
   - Yes, any NetCDF4
   - Yes, NetCDF4 with CF standards
   - Yes, NetCDF4 with CMOR standards
   - Yes, GRIB
   - No, my tool(s) is/are flexible
   - I don't know
-- What tools do you usually use to load/process the data?
+- 8. What tools do you usually use to load/process the data?
 Choose as many as you like:
   - ESMValTool
   - cf-python
   - CDO